veryl-lang/doc/book/src/05_language_reference/06_declaration/08_attribute.md

 }
 ```

+To avoid complex adjustment around trailing comma in generated code, the last item with `ifdef` in comma-separated list is forbidden.

 ## `expand` Attribute

 If `expand` attribute is set, structured ports such as `modport` are expanded into each Verilog ports.